• Skip to primary navigation

 • Bring a small pot of vegetable broth to a low heat on the stove.
 You’ll come back to it in a bit.

 • Bring a large non-stick skillet to a medium heat with one teaspoon of oil.
-Brown the seitan sausage pieces in the skillet to give them some color on both sides.
+Add the seitan sausage pieces and brown in the skillet to give them some color on both sides.
 This should just take a couple of minutes.
 Remove the sausage pieces from the skillet, and transfer them to a plate for later.

 • Add a half teaspoon of oil to the skillet, as well as the sliced mushrooms and a pinch of salt.
 Allow the mushrooms to release their liquid and brown in the skillet.
 Once the mushrooms are brown on one side, flip them.
 (Moving the mushrooms too often will slow their browning.)